The Xometry app works best with JavaScript enabled!

 Our top tips for optimizing and improving your laser tube cut part designs.

-Xometry offers an extensive range of laser tube cutting services on metal and non-metal materials, allowing precision cut shapes, holes, designs, and channels using a CNC laser.
+Xometry offers an extensive range of laser tube cutting services on metal materials, allowing precision cut shapes, holes, designs, and channels using a CNC laser.
 The laser is tuned to pierce the tube while not damaging the opposite wall, allowing maximum design freedom and asymmetrical features.
-Many tube laser cutting platforms can also angle the laser for beveled cuts, countersinks, and angled joints ready for welding.
-Tube laser cutting is often the preparatory process for other operations such as tube bending, which we also offer.
-The versatility of laser cutting technology allows designers to create more complex tube parts faster than ever.
+Some tube laser cutting platforms can also angle the laser for beveled cuts, countersinks, and angled joints ready for welding.
+Tube laser cutting is often the preparatory process for other operations, such as tube bending, which we also offer with instant pricing.
+The versatility of laser-cutting technology allows designers to create more complex tube parts faster than ever.
 That said, it pays off to develop your designs thoughtfully.
 A thought-out design will increase productivity, lower risk, and in turn, result in lower costs.

 This article will cover our top design tips and considerations so you can achieve the optimal design for your laser tube cut parts.
 The topics we will cover include: